 Using Pareto ABC analysis will help determine which inventory is used most often.
 In very simple terms A is the inventory that is used the most, B- product that are important but are used less frequently and C these are products that are rarely used.
 “A” classification products are ones that are used frequently and can therefore be ordered in a small quantity, or be delivered Just in time and will require less safety stock, and C products can be ordered less frequently but with more safety stock kept.
 In my experience this is the most effective method of inventory reduction and fast!

-There are many benefits of ABC analysis, but for me the biggest benefits are to identify your Made to Stock (MTS), Assemble to Order (ATO) and Made to Order (MTO) items.
+There are many benefits of ABC analysis (see below video), but for me the biggest benefits are to identify your Made to Stock (MTS), Assemble to Order (ATO) and Made to Order (MTO) items.
 Since A items are your runner and repeaters, they should be MTS items with adequate safety stock.

 B items can be treated as ATO by only carrying raw materials in stock and C items should MTO.
 This is a must-have initiative for any business who is devising inventory reduction ideas.

 4. Improve Supplier Rapport